ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 Now that we’ve defined your play, let’s add some tasks to get some things done.
 Align (vertically) the **t** in `task` with the **h** in `hosts`.
 Make sure to follow the indentation shown here as spacing in playbooks is very important.
-You also have use spaces for indentation as tabs are not valid YAML syntax.
+You also have to use spaces for indentation as tabs are not valid YAML syntax.
 If you want to see the entire playbook for reference, skip to the bottom of this exercise.